akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She said nothing.
 The weight of his sacrifice settled between them like a promise.

 Neither spoke of love.
-That was not yet for them.
+That was not yet for them and would grow in time.
 They sat that way until the fire burned low.
 Then she helped him bind his arm fresh, and they went to their separate chambers.
 Neither slept well.
 Every creak of the timbers, every rustle of the thatch, every groan of the walls, set Beatrice’s heart racing – the old sounds of home now tainted by the memory of the attack.
 But the guards did not call out, and the night passed.

 ---

-### The Morning After
+### “And Sir Guy?”

 Beatrice woke to sunlight slanting through the shutters.
 For a moment she did not remember.
 Then the ache in her ribs reminded her.